NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 time ISO 8601 2022-04-14T21:25:22Z Time of detection [UTC]

 tag_id Alphanumeric 3319332D Factory programmed identifier.
-Traditionally an 8-character id, however some ids contain an additional layer of verification which makes them 10 characters.
+Traditionally an 8-character ID, however some IDs contain an additional layer of verification which makes them 10 characters.

 rssi dBm -79 RSSI is an indication of the power level being received by the receiving radio after the antenna and possible cable loss.
 Therefore, the greater the RSSI value, the stronger the signal.
-Thus, when an RSSI value is represented in a negative form (e.g. −100), the closer the value is to 0, the stronger the received signal has been.
+Thus, when an RSSI value is represented in negative form (e.g., −100), the closer the value is to 0, the stronger the received signal has been.

-Approximately 27 million records of type 434MHz can be saved per 1 Gigabyte of SD card storage.
+Approximately 27 million records of type 434MHz can be saved per 1 gigabyte of SD card storage.

-3.2.2.2 BlūSeries Tags (2.4GHz)
+5.2.2.2 BluSeries Tags (2.4GHz)

-2p4_ghz_beep_n.csv (Wherenis an integer that gets incremented every time the previous file exceeds 25 MB)
+2p4_ghz_beep_n.csv (Where n is an integer that gets incremented every time the previous file exceeds 25 MB)

 The following CTT products apply to the 2.4GHz category:

-• BlūBat
+• BluBat

-• BlūMorpho
+• BluMorpho

 Headers Units Example Description